-- 1 cup of cooked rice or other grain of choice
+- 1 cup cooked rice or other grain of choice

 - ½ avocado

-- 1 cup of corn or spinach or whatever veggies you have in the fridge
+- 1 cup corn kernels or spinach or whatever veggies you have in the fridge

 - To start, sauté the onion in a hot pan of oil on medium heat.